alexandrem/conduit-bmc/docs/DESIGN.md

 ## Token Delegation & Refresh

-- Clients authenticate with the **BMC Manager** (OIDC or IAM).
+- Clients authenticate with the **BMC Manager** (OIDC or IAM)
-- BMC Manager issues a **delegated token** for a specific server.
+- BMC Manager issues a **delegated token** for a specific server
-- Delegated token is presented to the **Regional Gateway** to authorize access.
+- Delegated token is presented to the **Regional Gateway** to authorize access
-- To prevent token expiry mid-session, clients periodically **refresh tokens** using a DHCP-like lease refresh model.
+- To prevent token expiry mid-session, clients periodically **refresh tokens** using a DHCP-like lease refresh model
 - Refresh can occur:
-	- Over gRPC for CLI and terminal console sessions.
+	- Over gRPC for CLI and terminal console sessions
-	- Over WebSocket for VNC console viewer sessions.
+	- Over WebSocket for VNC console viewer sessions

 ## API Architecture